Open Class Rule

 - All animal exhibits are subject to Jr. Fair Animal Rules unless otherwise noted.
 This includes the maximum number of animals.

-- Waupaca County Fair and representatives are not responsible for lost or broken items.
+- Waupaca County Fair and representatives are not responsible for lost, broken, or damaged items.

 - Those participating in the Waupaca County Open Class may request reasonable accommodations for disabilities by contacting the Waupaca County Fair Office at 715-281-3822, PO Box 713, Weyauwega, WI 54983 in advance of the fair.
 At least one month in advance is suggested.
 The participant will be contacted as soon as possible to discuss the request for accommodation and the appropriate county fair officials will be notified of accommodations that have been approved.